 In 2010, the Children’s Home made significant changes to our program offerings in response to the current needs of children and families: Campus-based Group Care was discontinued, while Family Housing was expanded by 50%.
 We now serve increasing numbers of families with small children in Family Housing, older youth in our Independent Living and Transitional Living programs, and children and youth of all ages in Foster Care.

-If you are interested in reading more about the history of UMCH, contact the PR department for information about ordering Home Life: A History of the United Methodist Children’s Home.
+If you are interested in reading more about the history of UMCH, contact the Public Relations department for information about ordering Home Life: A History of the United Methodist Children’s Home.